SCALe Collection

 SCALe Research Prototype

 We create SCALe research prototypes by adding new, experimental functionality to the SCALe auditing framework and processes.
 For example, a research project may use different rules for determining which alerts to audit or which alert determination lexicon to use.
 These prototypes may be distributed to collaborators during a project; we often integrate innovative technologies and processes from the prototypes into SCALe.
-Recent research involving such prototypes focuses on adding machine learning to SCALe tools and processes.
+For example, SEI’s SCAIFE research focused on novel use of AI for static analysis, enhancing and integrating with SCALe tools in a modular API-defined framework for continuous integration (CI) systems.

 SCALe Conformance Testing

-SCALe conformance testing provides organizations with an evaluation of their source code for its adherence to secure coding standards.
+SCALe conformance testing provides organizations with an evaluation of their source code for adherence to secure coding standards.
 We use the SCALe auditing framework and commercial, open source, and experimental analysis tools to provide this service.
-For each CERT secure coding standard, the source code for the software is certified at a level of conformance against the standard.
+For each CERT secure coding standard, the source code for the software is certified at a level of conformance.

 The SCALe Conformance Process